CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 Due to actual landscape in ruby applications, the default version is the greatest 2.0.Y.
 We provide also the latest 2.1.Y version and the latest 1.9.Y too, but prefer the current stable one : 2.0.

+## More configuration

+You can configure your deployment via the `clevercloud/ruby.json` configration file.
+This file is optional.

 ### Set deployment RUBY_ENV and rake goals to execute